mzakocs/AFLplusplus_ultimate_protobuf/README.md

 - Currently only supports protobuf text format, although it is not difficult to add support for the binary format.
 May do this in the future if enough people ask
     - Although speed increase is negligible and doesn't beat the tradeoff of being able to easily read the crash inputs
 - You **must** disable AFL's trimming feature with the `AFL_DISABLE_TRIM` environment variable.
 Otherwise it will attempt to trim the text protobufs like they're raw bytes and corrupt them after every mutation
-  - Might try to implement a custom trimmer in the future but impact is questionable
+  - Want to implement a custom trimmer in the future

 ## Credit
 This library is heavily inspired by these two projects: